Analysis and Stabilization of AC Line Synchronized Timing System for SuperKEKB: Introduction

 At the injection point, the RF phase between LINAC and MRs must be synchronized; otherwise, the bunch gradually becomes lost owing to the longitudinal synchrotron oscillation.
-Consequently, the injection opportunity arises based on the common frequency between Linac and MR RF frequency.
+Consequently, the injection opportunity arises based on the common frequency between LINAC and MR RF frequency.

-To equalize the bunch distribution inside the ring and avoid strong coupled-bunch instabilities, the injection RF bucket should be selected based on the timing system for every pulse.
+To equalize the bunch distribution inside the ring, the injection RF bucket should be selected based on the timing system for every pulse.
 This procedure is called bucket selection~\cite{2015kajiBucketSelectionSystem}.
 The bucket selection is implemented by introducing some delay, which is calculated by converting the RF bucket number to the corresponding delay time, and subsequently, to the timing signal.

 The timing signal is often the key to a stable beam operation because many of the beam properties are dependent on the timing of the device operation.
-The bunch arrival timing error or abnormal bunch energy generated by the timing control system are likely to trigger the beam abortion system, which is used to protect the Belle II detector, to divert all circulated beams into a beam dump~\cite{2014mimashiSuperKEKBBeamAbort}.
-Consequently, the beam abortion affects the integrated luminosity accumulation goal of SuperKEKB~\cite{2013ohnishiAcceleratorDesignSuperKEKB}.
-At SuperKEKB, to maintain a small aperture at the collision point, the MR injection timing jitter should be less than 30 ps (r.m.s)~\cite{2003furukawaTimingSystemKEKB,2009furukawaEventBasedTimingControl,1995KEKBBFactoryDesign}.
-This requirement can be relaxed to 300 ps (r.m.s) for PF~\cite{2021kazuroPrivateCommunication}.
+The bunch arrival timing error or abnormal bunch energy generated by the timing control system is likely to trigger the beam abort, which is used to protect the Belle II detector, to divert all circulated beams into a beam dump~\cite{2014mimashiSuperKEKBBeamAbort}.
+Consequently, the beam abort affects the integrated luminosity accumulation goal of SuperKEKB~\cite{2013ohnishiAcceleratorDesignSuperKEKB}.
+At SuperKEKB, to maintain a small aperture at the collision point, the MR injection timing jitter should be less than 30 ps (r.m.s)~\cite{2003furukawaTimingSystemKEKB,2009furukawaEventBasedTimingControl,1995KEKBBFactoryDesign} and this is guaranteed through RF synchronization between the LINAC, DR, and MR. This requirement can be relaxed to 300 ps (r.m.s) for PF and PF-AR~\cite{2009furukawaEventBasedTimingControl}.

-\section{Overview of Timing System at LINAC}
+\section{Overview of timing system at LINAC}

-\subsection{RF Synchronization}
+\subsection{RF synchronization}